 Unlike many leftists and radicals, Maupin does not reject patriotism or religion.
-Maupin considers his politics to be a continuation of radicalism and revolutionary spirit that is found within the heritage of the United States.
-While Maupin holds a materialist understanding of world history, he embraces the teachings of Jesus as a guide for building a just and moral society, and often quotes Venezuelan President Hugo Chavez who said “Jesus Christ was the greatest Communist in all of history.
+Maupin considers his politics to be a continuation of radicalism and revolutionary spirit that is found in the heritage of the United States.
+While Maupin holds a materialist understanding of world history, he embraces the teachings of Jesus as a guide for building a just and moral society and often quotes Venezuelan President Hugo Chavez who said “Jesus Christ was the greatest Communist in all of history.

 As a radical from the millennial generation, Maupin has been particularly inspiring to younger Americans.
 He often makes reference to de-industrialization and the decline of the American middle class, as well as erosion of civil liberties, a creeping process which he refers to as the “low wage police state” and links to changes in the global economy.
-Maupin is beloved by young radicals who are new to leftist concepts, and not weighed down by the de-moralization and political confusion left over from the 1960s and 70s.
-Maupin’s presentations are often carefully researched, making concise and clear arguments, aimed to make his audience question more, and understand the bigger picture."
+Maupin is beloved by young radicals who are new to leftist concepts, and not weighed down by the de-moralization and political confusion leftover from the 1960s and 70s.
+Maupin’s presentations are carefully researched, making concise and clear arguments, aimed to make his audience question more, and understand the bigger picture.